-Girledworld – which Good Education Group has now been a partner of for two years, run regular events designed to upskill and empower secondary school girls with 21st-century skills, a future of work mindset and access to strong female leaders and global STEM role models.
+Girledworld – which Good Education Media has now been a partner of for two years, run regular events designed to upskill and empower secondary school girls with 21st-century skills, a future of work mindset and access to strong female leaders and global STEM role models.
 Social enterprise Code Like A Girl provides workshops and coding camps that help build the skills to fill around 700,000 new jobs in the digital tech sphere by 2020.

 Reports of women taking leave after having a child and struggling to find employment later down the track are common, but there are advocates for a shift in mindset.
 In March, a cross party group of 44 MPs from the United Kingdom sent a letter outlining the need for “non-transferrable paid parental leave for fathers or second parents” to Equalities Secretary Justine Greening.
 The intention is to bring balance to parenting, considered “one of the most significant causes of the gender pay gap”.

 In September, it was revealed that, for the first time, women outnumber men in the dental industry — the highest paying profession straight out of university with an 82.6 per cent employment rate for undergraduates (The Good Universities Guide 2019).